 About Rare Disease Day

 Rare Disease Day is the international awareness-raising campaign for rare diseases.
 Since Rare Disease Day started in 2008, thousands of events have taken place throughout the world, reaching millions of people.
-The campaign started as a European event and has progressively become a world phenomenon, with participation in 94 countries all over the world in 2017.
+The campaign started as a European event and has progressively become a world phenomenon, with participation in more than 90 countries all over the world in 2018.

-The theme for 2018 is research.
-Rare Disease Day 2018 is an opportunity for participants to be part of a global call on policy makers, researchers, companies and healthcare professionals to increasingly and more effectively involve patients in rare disease research.
+The theme for 2018 was research.
+Rare Disease Day 2018 was an opportunity for participants to be part of a global call on policy makers, researchers, companies and healthcare professionals to increasingly and more effectively involve patients in rare disease research.